SebastienBoisard/SebastienBoisard/README.md

 :arrow_forward: My new side-project (WIP) for creating a novel newsletter system (coded in Go) => https://github.com/SebastienBoisard/newsletters
 :arrow_forward: A quick tutorial on how to use **RabbitMQ** with Go => https://github.com/SebastienBoisard/rabbitmq_with_go_tutorial
 :arrow_forward: A quick tutorial on how to use **Redis** with Go => https://github.com/SebastienBoisard/redis_with_go_tutorial
-:arrow_forward: A fun project (WIP) to create a Restful API and play with PHP, Symfony, Docker and RabbitMQ => https://github.com/SebastienBoisard/eSign
-:arrow_forward: A very simple project in PHP implemented during a technical interview => https://github.com/SebastienBoisard/library_technical_test
 :arrow_forward: A small project in Golang to play with **MongoDB** and **JsonRPC** => https://github.com/SebastienBoisard/tamago
 :arrow_forward: A Slack bot skeleton in Golang => https://github.com/SebastienBoisard/SlackGoBot

-By the way, although I have some knowledge in front-end (with [VueJS](https://vuejs.org/), [Svelte](https://svelte.dev/) and [TailWindCSS](https://tailwindcss.com/)), I prefer to work on back-end projects. :pray:

-My current bedside book is ['Building Microservices'](https://www.oreilly.com/library/view/building-microservices/9781491950340/) from Sam Newman :+1: